Langtang Valley &

 What about Altitude Sickness?

 Having concerns about AMS is very natural and it is unfortunately unpredictable.
 Even the experienced could struggle to get over 4,000m if they get ill.
 We have however designed our itinerary to help us best acclimatise.
-This combined with walking slowly, drinking lots and eating well all give you the best possible chance.
+The fitter you are, the less exhausted you'll get, which in turn has an impact on bringing on symptoms of AMS.
+These points combined with walking slowly, drinking lots and eating well all give you the best possible chance.

 How fit do I really need to be and what skills do I require?

 The fitter you are the more you will enjoy it.
-Being able to complete 2-3 days of big hill walks in the UK is a good gauge that you're ready.
-You can join us for two of our International Trekking Training weekends (Guiding Only) to help build this fitness.
+Being able to complete 2-3 back to back days of big hill walks in the UK is a good gauge that you're ready.
 Matt is also a qualified Personal Trainer so if you want some formal training just get in touch with us via LMG Personal Training

 What Technical Kit do I require?